replyre/CricInfo/README.md

 ---

-Thank you for using the Cricket Live Score Chrome Extension!
+Thank you for using the CricInfo Chrome Extension!
 Enjoy staying up-to-date with all the cricket action right from your browser.